 “I have been given this product as part of a product review through the Chronic Illness Bloggers network.
 Although the product was a gift, all opinions in this review remain my own and I was in no way influenced by the company. ”

 I had this great opportunity to do a genetic test with Futura Genetics to test predispositions to specific conditions genetically.
 Of course, there are a lot of other factors but it is interesting to know your genetic risk factors as that is a rather embedded risk factor.
 I have always wanted to do this.
 My mom had done one once and I have been fascinated since then.
-Hers by the way showed a genetic risk to breast cancer and she recently just won her battle with breast cancer.
+Hers, by the way, showed a genetic risk of breast cancer and she recently just won her battle with breast cancer.

 1) The family history you didn’t know: There are some risk factors in my family history I know about.
 Some I have no idea if they are risk factors for Me.
 While others may be there and I have no idea.
 This sort of gives you an idea of the history you are not aware of.

 2) Know your risk factors for prevention: Knowing enables you to engage in prevention you might otherwise not have considered.
 Simply put if you have no idea you are at risk for a certain disease genetically or otherwise, why would you even engage in preventative measures specifically for that condition?

 3) Watch out for early signs and symptoms: This is an important one for some diseases.
 Early signs and symptoms means early management.
 Just being cognizant of certain potential conditions you are more at risk for means in the future certain symptoms may not slip your notice.
 Being chronically ill… well I generally do let some symptoms simply slide if I don’t rank them as important enough.
 And some other ones if they are pain related I just simply assume they are related to existing pain conditions.
 Others I may wait to ‘see what happens’.
 But if I am aware that a condition is a risk factor for me, I will put more emphasis on its importance in regards to mentioning it to my doctor.